jbinfo/instagram_scraper/README.md

 Extract instagram users informations from hashtags
 The scraper is based on the Scrapy framework [http://scrapy.org](http://scrapy.org), only running on CLI(terminal).

-This scraper read all hashtags stored in file then begin to extract all medias related to each hashtag, then for each media get the user information and extract email from biography.
+This scraper extract users infromations from hashtags.

 #### Data
 Extracted fields are: